Sam DeCavalcante: Imprisonment and later career

 As a prisoner at the United States Penitentiary, Atlanta, DeCavalcante was praised for his work as a nurse in the federal prison system by Dr. Joseph Alderote, the prison's chief medical officer.
 Alderote wrote in a report that DeCavalcante "has proven to be one of the best inmate nurses that I have had under my supervision in the three years that I have been there", and described him as someone who had taken "sincere interest in chronic nursing type cases of elderly patients that we have in the hospital".
-Despite being denied parole earlier, DeCavalcante was granted mandatory release from prison on December 20, 1973 after serving more than half of his five‐year sentence.
+Despite being denied parole earlier, DeCavalcante was granted mandatory release from prison on December 20, 1973, after serving more than half of his five‐year sentence.
 According to a spokesman for the Federal Bureau of Prisons in Washington, D.C., DeCavalcante was considered for release for good behavior and his work as an inmate nurse, and because he had served about half a year of his earlier conviction for extortion, which was subsequently overturned on appeal.

 In the spring of 1974, DeCavalcante was stopped by a New Jersey State Police radar unit while driving his Cadillac on Interstate 287 in Harding and charged with speeding at 77 miles per hour on a 55-mile-per-hour limit highway.
 The case was first postponed because DeCavalcante was in Florida at the time, and again because he was ill with bronchitis.
 On July 16, 1975, Judge Marius Grosso denied a third postponement due to illness because a State Trooper claimed to have seen a supposedly ill DeCavalcante driving and apparently looking well.
 DeCavalcante did not attend the hearing at which Grosso fined him $12 for speeding and an additional $10 for court costs.
 It was not his first traffic violation conviction, as he had previously been fined at Princeton Township Municipal Court in August 1969 for driving at 52 miles an hour in a 45-mile-an-hour zone near his home on Mercer Road in Princeton.

 DeCavalcante moved to Florida in 1976.
 In 1980, he passed control of the family to Giovanni "John the Eagle" Riggi and retired to Miami Beach, Florida.
-He started planning to build a legitimate resort casino in South Florida; however, the project died when voters rejected casino gambling in a 1986 referendum.
+He started planning to build a legitimate resort casino in South Florida; however, the project did not proceed after voters rejected casino gambling in a 1986 referendum.